hoangsonww/The-StickyNotes-App/README.md

 - More advanced data management features including cloud storage and data encryption.
 - More advanced note-taking features including drawing and handwriting recognition.

+## Contributing

+If you're interested in contributing to the StickyNotes App, please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## Support and Feedback

 For support, feedback, or contributions, please refer to the GitHub repository's issues section or contact the developer directly.